Surprising Side Effects Carbs Have On Your Skin, Says Science

 "Less fluid can lead to dehydration and take away moisture from the skin, contributing to dryness.
 This can make fine lines and wrinkles appear more pronounced."

-Candy could be damage the collagen in your skin.
+Candy could be damaging the collagen in your skin.

 We all love a sweet treat now and then, however, if you find yourself reaching for a bag of Skittles or Reese's Peanut Butter Cups often, you could be damaging the collagen in your skin—aka, the protein that keeps your skin strong and may even promote elasticity and hydration.
 In fact, foods that comprise white sugar contribute to the formation of what's called advanced glycation end products (AGEs), which form when protein or fat combines with sugar and ultimately damage collagen.
 Protect your supple skin by avoiding the candy aisle!